CodeAndCake/AppsFromScratch/sessions/01/README.md

 ### Data

 We'll show you how to create structured data (aka a **database**) using a tool you are probably familiar with: a **spreadsheet**.
+No scary formula or data crunching though.

-Later on you can change the data to make your app serve your own purposes.
+Later on you can change the data to make your app serve your own purposes!

-Heads up!
+> Heads up!
 We're using **public data** to make things simpler (avoiding authentication procedures, data security measure etc.) so make sure you don't add sensitive information to the spreadsheet.

+> We'll share the link to the spreadsheet with you in class.
+Email us if you haven't received it.

 # Let's code